 - Sister Parties:

-Albania gained the EU candidate status on June 24 2014.
-Its application for membership to the European Union on April 28 2009, was an important landmark for a country that 20 years ago had emerged from a communist rule as one of the poorest, most isolated, most repressive and most inscrutable in Europe.
-Moreover, Albania’s transition to a democracy and a market economy had been launched under challenging circumstances during a period of extreme instability in the Western Balkans.
+Albania gained EU candidate status on 24 June 2014.
+Its application for membership to the European Union on 28 April 2009 was an important landmark for a country that had emerged, some 20 years ago, from a communist rule as one of the poorest, most isolated, most repressive and most inscrutable countries in Europe.
+Moreover, Albania’s transition to democracy and a market economy had been launched under challenging circumstances during a period of extreme instability in the Western Balkans.
 The conclusion of the Stabilisation and Association Agreement with the EU in 2006 showed that Albania is willing to move to “Brussels”, and since then progress has been made on many fronts.

+For the last decade, Albania has been plagued with a political crisis which is characterised by blocking of the parliament by the opposition.
 After the parliamentary election of 2009, the Socialist Party (SP) refused to acknowledge the official results due to the alleged fraud by the ruling Democratic Party (DP).
 However, the Central Election Commission – that is internally divided among political lines – rejected the request from the SP to do a recount in some smaller regions.
-Consequently, the SP started a parliamentary boycott, and for nearly two years the Socialist were on and off boycotting the parliament as a protest against the election result.
-The Socialist Movement for integration (LSI) joined the DP led coalition but withdrew in April 2013, a month ahead of the June 2013 elections, to join the Socialist coalition.
-The local elections on May 8 2011, could have broken the political deadlock, if the elections would take place smoothly.
-However, when the preliminary results showed that the SP received the highest number of votes in most municipalities, the race for the votes in Tirana became crucial.
-The preliminary results showed SP leader Edi Rama as the winner in Tirana, but after a controversial recount of lost ballots, the Democratic candidate Lulzim Basha was named as the winner of the local elections.
+Consequently, the SP started a parliamentary boycott, and for nearly two years the Socialist Party was periodically boycotting the parliament as a protest against the election results.
+The local elections on 8 May 2011 could have broken the political deadlock if the smooth elections had taken place.
+Although the SP won in most municipalities, it lost in the capital Tirana after a controversial recount of the votes.

-The Socialist Party started again a parliamentary boycott, but in September 2011 the SP decided to return to parliament because the party did not want to block the European integration process of Albania.
-The SP is needed in parliament for a two-thirds majority that the Albanian Constitution demands for several important judicial reforms.
+The Socialist Party started a parliamentary boycott again, but in September 2011 the SP decided to return to parliament because the party did not want to block the European integration process of Albania.
+The SP is needed in parliament for a two-thirds majority that the Albanian constitution demands for several important judicial reforms.
 Socialist leader Edi Rama declared that he does not wish to block the entry of the country into the EU.
-Holding elections in accordance to democratic standards is seen by many observers as crucial to the country’s EU accession hopes.
-Most elections that Albania has held since 1991 have failed to meet international OSCE election standards, which is a stumbling block on the country’s road to EU integration.

 Gender and minority political participation

 The situation concerning women’s issues remains worrisome.
 Despite the considerable number of women’s NGOs, their political influence continues to be restricted.
-Some improvement has been seen in the lists of 2013 parliamentary elections.
-According to the electoral code, 30% of the candidates in the top tier of the lists should be women.
-Article 175 of the electoral code spells out that when a political party does not meet gender quotas, the Central Election Commission (CEC) sanctions that “any replacement of a vacancy in the party’s MP list will come from the gender less represented”.
+Some improvement has been seen in the lists of the 2013 parliamentary elections.
+According to the electoral code, 30 per cent of the candidates in the top tier of the lists should be women.
+Article 175 of the electoral code spells out that when a political party does not meet gender quotas, the Central Election Commission (CEC) sanctions that “any replacement of a vacancy in the party’s MP list will come from the genderless represented”.

 Political participation of minorities is not high on the agenda in Albania, perhaps because Albania - in contrast to neighbouring countries - has not encountered any ethnic, racial or religious problem or conflict.
-Officially recognised are the Greek, Macedonian and Montenegrin national minorities, while the Roma and Aromanians are recognized and respected as linguistic minorities.
-However, in the 2009 electoral process, minority populations, notably Roma, continued to be marginalised and were subjected to election intimidation and attempted ‘vote buying’.
-According to the OSCE, minorities generally enjoyed respect of their rights in the run up to and during the elections.
+Officially recognised are the Greek, Macedonian and Montenegrin national minorities, while the Roma and Aromanians are recognised and respected as linguistic minorities.
+However, in the 2009 electoral process, minority populations, notably Roma, continued to be marginalised and were subjected to election intimidation and attempted ‘vote-buying’.
+According to the OSCE, minorities generally enjoyed the respect of their rights in the run-up to and during the elections.
 National minorities are guaranteed equal rights under the Constitution.
 While no reliable official data on minorities is available, it is widely believed that the Greek and the Roma communities are the largest.

 In May 2014, the Council of Europe adopted a resolution calling on Albania to implement the Framework Agreement for Protection of Minority Languages and provide education in these native tongues throughout the country.